forwinder15/learndiesels/content/posts/2019-08-19--the-best-ratchet-for-professional-mechanics/index.md

 - **Profile** - 0.9 inches flex-head
 - **Warranty** - Mail in
 - **Weight and Length** - 15.8 ounces, 15.9 inches
+- **Cost** - **\$\$**

 ##2.
 Snap-on F80

 ![snap-on](./snap.jpg)

-While Snap-on quality is really good this list is compiled by value for money.
-Some mechanics enjoy that the truck comes to you and saves you the extra hassle of going out.
+While Snap-on quality is really good this list is compiled by **value for money.** Some mechanics enjoy that the truck comes to you and saves you the extra hassle of going out.
 Snap-on counts on it.
 And just like other popular brand names you pay a premium to have their stuff.
 I don’t think that there is enough quality to overcome the 300% price increase you get for the same tool.
 I do have Snap-on tools and even a ratchet, but I don’t exclusively use them.

 [Check out the latest price on Amazon](https://amzn.to/2r9s4s5)